SimoneCalabro/Career-Foundry---Rockbuster-Stealth-Data-Analysis/README.md

 Tables contain information about film inventory, customers and payments, among other things.

-For a complete overview of the database structure, please check the Entity Relationship Diagram contained in the repository.
+For a complete overview of the database structure, please check the [Entity Relationship Diagram](https://github.com/SimoneCalabro/Career-Foundry---Rockbuster-Stealth-Data-Analysis/blob/main/Rockbuster%20ERD.png) contained in the repository.

+## Data dictionary:
+fsdgdfg

 ## Datasets:
+fdgdfgfdg

 ## Tools:
 - PostgreSQL